Bayawan: Housing

 There are two Housing Projects owned by private developers—with an expected total units of 663 houses.
 The LGU has begun implementing low cost housing projects, starting with Fishermen's Village in Tawi-Tawi.
 Resettlement areas will be provided for the Informal Settlers within the urban area.

 Education

-Bayawan City has three tertiary institutions, the Negros Oriental State University (formerly NONAS), Bayawan College (now defunct) and Southern Tech College.
-The high schools include the private school St. Augustine Academy and the public school Bayawan National High School.
-Bayawan City Science and Technology Education Center, is a recently opened high school and elementary school for scientifically-inclined students.
-Public elementary schools are also scattered to serve the barangays that are located in rural areas.
+Bayawan City has three tertiary institutions, the Negros Oriental State University (formerly NONAS), City College of Bayawan and Southern Tech College.
 Nursery education is provided by day-care centers located in each urban barangay.

+The public schools in Bayawan are administered by the Schools Division of Bayawan City.